sachanayush47/Gmail-Table-Parser-Valyx/Readme.md

 Assumption made:

-    - PDF follows a particular format
+    - PDF always follows a particular format
     - All data is sorted by date

 How to setup locally?

     - Clone the repo
     - To install node packages: npm install
     - Generate google token: npm run generateToken